 Want to Connect with Africa Investors – Join our Africa Business Community FREE today !

 Looking for investors to grow your business in Africa?
 Do you want global promotion of your company’s goods, products, or services?
 Then JOIN our Africa Business Community Today FREE.
 Once you have joined you can use our Africa Business Opportunities Dashboard to add “Calls for Business” that we will promote across our Dashboards, Portals and Websites FREE.
 Have a look at some already added.
 If you represent a company with a strong operational track record or recognised management team and you want to apply for funding from many of Africa’s most experienced investors then add your details to the AFSIC African Investments Dashboard.
 You can always search for a relevant investor in our Africa Business Community

-If you are just looking for information on African Investors then read on…….
+If you are just looking for information on African Investors and investors looking for projects to fund in Africa then read on…….

 Regulated Institutional Investor?